nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Running JupyterLab
 The most basic use of the images is run JupyterLab inside them and replicate what you get in the Fornax Console.

-Running the following will run a container and starts jupyterlab inside it.
+Running the following will create a container and starts jupyterlab inside it.
 You can then access it by pointing your browser to: `http://localhost:8888`

 ```sh
 docker run --rm -p 8888:8888 ${docker_options[@]}
 ```

-With this setup, the notebooks are available in `~/fornax-notebooks`, and the `/opt/workspace/` is writable to the user.
+With this setup, the notebooks are available in `~/fornax-notebooks`, and the `/opt/workspace/` folder is writable to the user.
 Any files under `/opt/worksapce` are available outside the container in the folder in which the container started.
-You can for example copy the notebooks that folder and run them.
+You can for example copy the notebooks to that folder and run them.

 ## Running the Container in Intractive Mode